wpdas/places-near-smart-contract/README.md

 NEAR_ENV=mainnet near login
 ```

-2. Create an account to store the Contract:
+2. Create an account/sub-account to store the Contract

 ```sh
 # In this case, you'll use your credentials